UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3.5/Kaleidoscope-ch3.5.md

 representing the source as optimized LLVM IR.
-This is broken out as a distinct chapter to help identify the support for profiling and how it is different from the LLVM source samples that link directly to the LLVM libraries (That is, the samples are written in C++ AND continue to use the C++ pass builder and management support.
+This is broken out as a distinct chapter to help identify the support for profiling and how it is different from the LLVM source samples that link directly to the LLVM libraries (That is, the samples are written in C++ AND use the C++ pass builder and management support that is NOT exported via the stable LLVM-C API.
 This level of functionality is only available as the legacy pass management system with VERY limited support in the LLVM-C API.
 [It is so legacy now that almost ALL remnants of it are removed from the LLVM-C API, not just deprecated])

 ## Code generation
 The Core of this sample doesn't change much from [Chapter 3](xref:Kaleidoscope-ch3).
 It simply adds module generation with optimized IR.
 To do that there are a few changes to make.
 In fact the optimizations provided don't do much and the resulting IR is much the same.
 [Coming up with a more complex Kaleidoscope sample that actually uses the optimizations more is left as an exercise for the reader. :wink: ]

 ### Initialization